EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 #### Achievement controllers

-Functions for creating, editing, adding, obtaining and retreiving achievement information.
+Functions for creating, editing, adding, obtaining and retrieving achievement information.
 They will be used in tandem with admin controllers to allow the administrator to manipulate achievements in the database.

 #### Administrator controllers